Skip to contents

 #> # ℹ more rows

-After the query (filer and mutate), we execute it with dplyr::compute().
-This save the result as a temporary table inside DuckDB, without loading it into R memory.
+After the query, we execute it with dplyr::compute().
+This saves the result as a temporary table inside DuckDB, without loading it into R memory.

 Notice the ?? in the first line of the output.
 This shows us that the total number of matching rows is not yet known because the data isn’t loaded into memory.